nieldeokar/WhatsappAudioRecorder/README.md

 # WhatsappAudioRecorder
 Simple audio recorder using Android's AudioRecorder with `.aac` File extention.
+UI is same as Whatapp audio Recorder.
+Yet to add fly animation on bucket.